-Let’s clear the air!
-What is the difference between makeup artistry licensure and certification?
-And what does it mean for an aspiring makeup artist?
+What is the difference between makeup artistry licensure and certification, and what does it mean for an aspiring makeup artist?

-As a makeup artistry instructor I get this question often and the debate can at times get very heated because it is a subject that is not well defined for many people and if you are licensed in cosmetology or esthetics you have attended hundreds of classroom hours and paid good money for your license.
-So as you can see the difference is huge and having a good understanding of what those differences are and how each state and country governs and regulates this industry is very important to any aspiring makeup artists.
-Lets start with licensure and certification definitions and what they mean.
+As a makeup artistry instructor, I get this question often, “Once I complete a pro makeup course, where can I work with my certificate and does the state board control what I do with my new skill?”
+The debate about this topic can at times get very heated because it is a subject that is not well defined for many people or by state laws governed by state boards of cosmetology.
+Having a good understanding of the difference between licensure and certification and how each state and country governs or regulates this industry is very important to any aspiring makeup artist.

 : the granting of licenses especially to practice a profession; also: the state of being licensed

 - : the state or condition of having a license granted by official or legal authority to perform practices and procedures not permitted by persons without such a license

 - : the act of certifying: the state of being certified

-- : a certified statement
+- : a certified statement of completion

-Okay now how helpful was that?
-Not very helpful at all right!
-So what really is the difference and what does it mean to your career as a makeup artist.
+Okay now, how helpful was that?
+Not very helpful at all right?
+So what really is the difference and what does it mean to your career as a makeup artist?

 So what does that mean for the aspiring makeup artist who just wants to do makeup?
 I think we all agree getting licensed gives you instant credibility so you should consider going to school and get licensure but if this is not an option for you then you can attend a school of makeup artistry and acquire a certificate of completion.
-Yes, once again a confusing aspect of this very confusing topic because there is no certification for makeup artistry only a certificate of completion.
-Know in the industry as makeup artistry certification.
+Yes, once again a confusing aspect of this very confusing topic because there is no certification for makeup artistry only a certificate of completion, known in the industry as makeup artistry certification.
 These schools are not governed by state laws and regulations because by law they are not required to track hours nor are you required to take any state testing or receive state certification.

 This is getting confusing right?